Am1rT3ch/2-Location-Tech-dev-and-sales-branch/README.md

   Dynamic IP allocation to all wired devices based on VLAN.

 - **Wireless Access Point (WAP)**
-  Configured with **WPA2** security to provide internet access to customers.
+  Configured internet access to customers and workers.

-- **SSH Remote Access**
-  Secure access to the network infrastructure for administrators.

 - **Access Control Lists (ACLs)**
   Network-level policies to restrict guest access to sensitive segments.